Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 Even though you're planning to sell,

-and it doesn't mean you stop growing.
+and it doesn't mean you stop growing,

-Like you can't just I'm going to sell now.
+You can't just I'm going to sell now.

 So now I can, you know,